WHAT IS A PLANNED GIFT?

 CHARITABLE REMAINDER UNITRUST

 Beneficiaries receive a fixed percentage (minimum 5%) of the value of the trust assets as revalued every year (standard unitrust).
 Alternatively, trust may pay the lesser of the unitrust amount or the trust ́s actual net-income (a net-income unitrust); make-up provisions permitted.
+When the trust ends, principal passes to one or more charities.
 Additional contributions possible.

 CHARITABLE REMAINDER ANNUITY TRUST